 Brunch time at Honey Uninhibited is always full of energy—current radio hits play over the speakers as friendly waiters move in sync, delivering plates topped with comfort food staples.
 Guests dress up for a fun, boozy brunch, and you’re sure to hear a table or two singing “happy birthday” during your time there.

 Honey Unlimited is a black-owned restaurant that completely changed the Miami brunch experience.
-Dine indoors in the modern dining room, likely playing your favorite sports games above the full bar or sitting at one of the tables next to large windows illuminated the dining hall.
+Dine indoors in the modern dining room, likely playing your favorite sports games above the full bar or sitting at one of the tables next to large windows illuminated by the dining hall.

 Outdoor dining is also an option, with designated awning-covered patio space to shield the South Florida sun and fans spinning overhead to keep cool on hot days.